MobinaJafarian/OnlineNewsSite/README.md

 12. first register and then login

-13. admin login details:
+13. Admin account details for login:
-- Email=onlinenewssite@admin.com and
+- Email: `onlinenewssite@admin.com and`
-- Password=123456789
+- Password: `123456789`

 > **Note** <br>